Why Google's 'p=none' DMARC Policy Is Just the Beginning: A 2025 Email Security Prediction

 Why Stricter Policies Are Inevitable

-The current "p=none" policy provides minimal immediate benefit to email providers.
-It's like installing a security system but never arming it - you've done the hard work of implementation without gaining the protective benefits.
+The current “p=none” policy provides minimal immediate benefit to email providers.
+It’s like installing a security system but never arming it — you’ve done the hard work of implementation without gaining protective benefits.
 From an infrastructure perspective, this makes no sense as a final state.

 By moving toward stricter DMARC enforcement, providers can: